How Wendy Goes Green Began

 Once I discovered this, I formed a view of what I wanted from a washing powder ( to be honest, I didn't have a view beforehand!) and developed one that I could determine what the aroma was and what ingredients were in it.
 I love the fact that I can use a powder that smells natural and which I've chosen the aroma of.

 My eco washing powder is most likely one with the lowest carbon footprint.
-It only has three ingredients while some of the top selling brands have over 48.
-My eco washing powder also takes away the need to adjust the dosage if your water is hard.
+It only has four ingredients while some of the top selling brands have over 48.
+My eco washing powder also takes away the need to increase the dosage if your water is hard.

 I've found out that we have poor indoor air quality in the UK, and a lot of this is to do with the products we use at home.
 We have the worst asthma rates in Europe with some triggers coming from the cleaning products we use.